Guercif: Sport

 Football and handball are the most popular sports among the residents and youth of the city.
 The city of Guercif is represented by the Hassania Guercif football team (HG) and practiced in the amateur division.
 The handball team is considered one of the strongest clubs in Morocco in recent years.

 Notable people

 Allal bin Abdullah was born in the city of Guercif, in the Hawara tribe of Rahu.

-Popular streamer Pokimane was born in Guercif.